What if the dinosaur-killing asteroid never slammed into Earth and the paleo-beasts weren't vanquished from our planet 66 million years ago?

 "Mammals stayed in the shadows," and none of them seemed to dominate their environment, Brusatte said.
 Instead, early mammals mostly ate insects, maybe seeds and the occasional tiny dinosaur, according to fossil evidence.

 When the 6-mile-wide (10 kilometers) asteroid collided with Earth, mammals and dinosaurs alike suffered great losses.
-All of the dinosaurs — except birds — bit the dust, and about 75 percent of all mammals died, said Gregory Wilson, an adjunct curator of vertebrate paleontology at the Burke Museum of Natural History and Culture in Seattle.
+All of the dinosaurs — except birds — bit the dust, and about 75 percent of all animals died, said Gregory Wilson, an adjunct curator of vertebrate paleontology at the Burke Museum of Natural History and Culture in Seattle.

 But there were some survivors.

 "A few plucky mammals made it through the devastation of the extinction," Brusatte said.
 "These mammals seemed to be ones that were particularly small and had generalist diets, so they could survive by hiding and eating lots of different foods — traits that helped them endure the chaos after the asteroid hit."

 Once the nonavian dinosaurs were kaput, the mammals took over their ecological niches.
 Within a few hundred thousand years, mammals rapidly evolved (geologically speaking) into new species, diversified their diets and achieved new sizes.
 About 500,000 years after the dinosaur's demise, some mammals had reached the size of German shepherds, Williamson said.

 These spirited survivors are the reasons why there are more than 5,000 species of mammals today, Brusatte said.
 [In Photos: Mammals Through Time]